mmower/rez/docs/REZ.md

 ### Optional Attributes

 * blocks — list of element-id
+* css_class — a string containing custom CSS classes to apply
 * bindings — map of label to element-id
 * tags — set of keywords